Markinhos/playlist/README.md

     - unit: All the unit tests.
         - playlist_model: Tests for the playlist model.
 All the dependencies are mocked.
         - search_model: Tests for the search model with mocked dependencies.

+ ##Installation

+ In order to install, I would recommend to use virtualenv.
+Once created a virtualenv directory and activated it can be used `pip install requirements.txt` in order to install the python libraries.
+If wanted to be tested with mongodb it has to be downloaded and started in localhost:27017 (default port).
+In order to run the test just run the python files.